-Why antibiotics can't be used to treat your cold or flu
+Why antibiotics can't be used to treat COVID-19 (or colds and flu)

 It’s understandable that when you’re sick, or when someone you’re caring for is sick, all you want is a medicine that will make everything better.

-Unfortunately when it comes to viruses like those that cause colds or influenza (flu), antibiotic medicines don’t work.
+Unfortunately when it comes to viruses—such those that cause COVID-19, colds or influenza (flu), and other viral illnesses— antibiotic medicines don’t work.
 In fact, taking antibiotics to try and treat viral illnesses might make us all sicker in the future.